ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/stem-spacers.jpg">
    <figcaption>Lifting the stem by 3 cm</figcaption>
    </figure>
-2. **Handlebars with shifters:** I adjust the shifters like you see in the image.
+2. **Handlebars with shifters:** Please refer to the [Shimano Dealer Manual for Hydraulic Disc Brake](https://si.shimano.com/api/publish/storage/pdf/en/dm/RADBR10/DM-RADBR10-01-ENG.pdf) to see how you can mount the shifters to the handlebars.
+I adjust the shifters like you see in the image.
 This way the brake lever has just the right distance to the drop bar hand position and the shifter hoods prolongue a straight top line for the upper handle bar.
    <figure>
    <img src="/img/strael/shifter-top-position.jpg">
    <figcaption>Finding a shifter position</figcaption>